-What are the benefits of an advanced subscription agreement?
+What are the benefits of an advance subscription agreement?

 Benefits to investors may include potential tax relief under EIS and SEIS schemes.

-What are the cons of an advanced subscription agreement?
+What are the cons of an advance subscription agreement?

 Founders and business owners may be giving shares away at a discounted rate and thus diluting their own shares.
 ASA investors may also have the same rights as new equity investors, which could deter future investors.

-Investors may find that convertible loan notes are preferable as they can receive interest on CLNs.
+Investors may find that convertible loan notes are preferable as they can receive interest on convertible loan notes.